Overview

 The US-95 Study is following the Planning and Environmental Linkages (PEL) process.
 The intent of the study is to help ITD determine investments in the transportation network that will improve safety, mobility, and economic opportunity in the region.

-• Level 2 Screening is in progress in spring 2026
+- Level 2 Screening was completed in summer 2026

-Using stakeholder feedback and engineering data, the study team will develop, evaluate, and screen potential solutions to meet the needs of the area.
+Using stakeholder feedback and engineering data, the study team is developing, evaluating, and screening potential solutions to meet the needs of the area.
 These efforts will aid ITD in identifying projects and priorities that can more effectively be advanced into further engineering and National Environmental Policy Act (NEPA) requirements.

 Schedule